DeUsVault/FPFARPGTemplate/README.md

 By adopting the decoupling system with the GEventsComponent and event bus, the FPF ARPG Template offers a robust and flexible foundation for building complex and feature-rich games that can easily evolve and expand over time.

-## AI System

-This project utilizes Unreal Engine's built-in **Behavior Tree** system for AI decision-making and planning.
-The choice to use Behavior Trees offers several advantages:

-- Behavior Trees provide a powerful and flexible framework for creating complex AI behaviors.
-- They are well-integrated with Unreal Engine, making development more efficient.
-- There is a wealth of available resources for learning and implementing Behavior Trees in Unreal Engine.

-The decision to use Behavior Trees was made after considering alternative AI planning techniques, such as Goal Oriented Action Planning (GOAP).
-Ultimately, the integration with Unreal Engine, support resources, and potential for more efficient development made Behavior Trees the preferred choice for this project.

 ## Contributions

 FullPowerFantasy is an open project, and contributions are welcome!
 If you have any ideas, suggestions, or improvements, please feel free to create an issue or submit a pull request.